 Not all dresses look great with a blazer.
 Even when it comes to a T-shirt dress.
 It’s nipped in at the waist.
 To get the dress with blazer look right, pair the jacket with tailored dresses with straight or pencil style skirts.
 Anything flare looks awkward unless you have a cropped blazer.
 Overall, it basically nails down to getting the proportions right, and that the look makes sense.

-Stylist tip: Swap accessories to wear an outfit in different seasons.
+Tip: Swap accessories to wear an outfit in different seasons.

 Try a Fake Suit Look

 I love the look of a suit as much as the next gal.
 However, on us women over 40 a suit in classic neutral colors often conveys the message of being extremely conservative, and old-fashioned, which is often associated with not being up to the tasks and not being on top of things.
-Thus, I advise my clients and the readers of my book How to Dress for Success in Midlife to opt for a fake suit You can buy the book at the link.
+Therefore, I advise the readers of my book How to Dress for Success in Midlife to opt for a fake suit.
+In spring or fall, combine your blazer with cropped pants.

 Casual Friday Inspiration